abyssDS/sfmlWiki/Tutorial:-Using-View.md

 [![move](http://dev.my-gate.net/wp-content/uploads/2012/06/move_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/move.png)

-Next you maybe want to get a closer look at something, so you can use:
+Next you may want to get a closer look at something, so you can use:

 ```cpp
 view.zoom(0.1f);